semenyaka08/media-content-api/docs/design/README.md

 entity Permission.id <<NUMBER>> #A0A0A0
 entity Permission.name <<TEXT>> #A0A0A0

-Permission.id -u-* Permission
+Permission.id --* Permission
-Permission.name -u-* Permission
+Permission.name --* Permission

 entity Source <<ENTITY>> #FF6500